Maintainer: Rich Derr <rhd@mcs.net>

 abstract art while your second chance is draining.

-This starts the game lit, and once used, is relit by hitting the
+This starts the game lit, and once used, is relit by hitting the right standup twice.

 Mnemonic Recovery cannot be relit during Yakuza Strike.